vitaliihonta/landing/mdoc/input/workflows-activities.md

 - You must always wrap the activity method invocation into *ZActivityStub.execute* method.
     - It's because there is no direct method invocation but a remote call to the Temporal Server
     - The *ZActivityStub.Of[YoutubeActivities]* is a compile-time stub, so actual method invocations are only valid in compile-time
-- Activity method invocation result is persisted by Temporal into the event store (e.g., database like Postgres etc.)
+- Activity method invocation result is persisted by Temporal into the event store (e.g., a database like Postgres, etc.)
 - Persisting the result allows the workflow to retry in case of any failures, starting from the closest successful activity invocation